supertokens/supertokens-auth-react/examples/with-localstorage/README.md

 ## How the modification works

+The basic idea behind it is that we can use a custom header to transfer tokens.
+This way, the frontend can access and store them in localstorage or wherever desired and use them to authenticate requests.

+### Backend

+On the backend, we need to do two things:

+-   Load tokens from a custom header instead of the `Cookie` header
+-   Use a custom header to communicate changes to the tokens instead of setting them as cookies

 ### Frontend

 On the frontend we need to do two things:

--   before making a request to the API, we need to add a special header that contains the information we would normally send as cookies
+-   When making a request to the API, we need to add a custom header that contains the tokens we would normally send as cookies
--   after getting a response from the API, we need to inspect the headers and store what we would normally store in cookies
+-   After getting a response from the API, we need to inspect the headers and store the contents of a custom header

 We can achieve these by replacing the global fetch function with a "patched" version.
-This must be done before initializing SuperTokens (calling SuperTokens.init) as the SDK uses the fetch function internally.
+This must be done before initializing SuperTokens (calling `SuperTokens.init`) as the SDK uses the fetch function internally.

-If you use Axios to make requests, you also need to add an interceptor that will do the same.
+If you use `axios` (or a similar library) to make requests, you also need to add an interceptor that will do the same.

 ## Project setup